ziyaowang94/Melete/README.md

-# Uranus: A Layered and Integrated Sharding Blockchain System
+# Melete: A Layered and Integrated Sharding Blockchain System

 ## Introduction

-This repository contains the source code of the Uranus prototype system and implementations of other consensus protocols for comparison.
+This repository contains the source code of the Melete prototype system and implementations of other consensus protocols for comparison.

 ## Folder structure